danilocastronz/welcome-developer/README.md

 Let's talk about web development, data vizualization, cloud computing, DevOps, and... you know, everything that keeps us awake until late at night 🦉

-All developers are invited to [Welcome, Developer](https://www.welcomedeveloper.com) 🖖
+All developers are invited to [Welcome, Developer](https://www.welcomedeveloper.com) 🖖 This is the repo for the applications we built together throughout our posts!

 Follow us on [LinkedIn](https://www.linkedin.com/company/welcome-developer) to stay tuned!